kee-reel/hacker/content/python/conditions.md

 	print('some_list items count is equal to 5')
 else:
 	print('some_list items count is not equal to 5')
+# some_list items count is equal to 5

 some_string = 'Some string'
 another_string = 'Another string'
 if some_string == another_string:
 	print('Strings are equal')
 else:
 	print('Strings are not equal')
+# Strings are not equal

 if another_string == 'Another string':
 	print('another_string contains value "Another string"')

-# Вывод:
-# Value 1 is or less than value 2
-# Value 1 is equal to or more than 8
-# some_list items count is equal to 5
-# Strings are not equal
 # another_string contains value "Another string"
 ```